gsmatth/shooters-log-fe/README.md

         ![screen shot 2016-09-08 at 2 21 47 pm](https://cloud.githubusercontent.com/assets/13153982/18367374/a9397ef8-75cf-11e6-98f6-e28c4ba44f28.png)
       * click on the clip-board icon to save the repo link.
-      * In your CLI, navigate to where you want the project folder to be on you local system.
+      * In your terminal, navigate to where you want the project folder to be on you local system.
-      * type in "git clone", enter a space, and then paste the link you copied into the CLI so it is appended to the end of the current line.
+      * type in "git clone", enter a space, and then paste the link you copied into the terminal so it is appended to the end of the current line.
 The full line should look like this: _git clone https://github.com/gsmatth/shooters-log.git_
       * press the enter key and the shooter-log repo will be cloned to your local environment.
       * cd to the newly created directory
       * type in  _npm init_ and press enter
       * once complete, type _npm install_ so that all the npm modules required for the backend are installed.
     * Configure and Run:
-      * in your CLI, navigate to the root of the shooters-log application
+      * in your terminal, navigate to the root of the shooters-log application
       * type in the following:  *mongod --dbpath ./db*
-      * open second CLI window and ensure you have navigated to the shooters-log root directory.
+      * open second terminal window and ensure you have navigated to the shooters-log root directory.
 Type in the following:  *mongo*
-      * open third CLI window and ensure you have navigated to the shooters-log root directory.
+      * open third terminal window and ensure you have navigated to the shooters-log root directory.
       * type in the following: _APP_SECRET="typeSomeStringIn" DEBUG=shooter* node server.js
       * the output to the screen should be something similar to this:
         * shooter:server listen +0ms